 singleRequestExtensions:

-TNQuuery: +12125551212
+TNQuery: +12125551212

 B.3 OCSP Service Requirements

 An OCSP service shall respond to OCSP requests as specified RFC 6960 and draft-ietf-stir-certificates-ocsp, and as profiled in this clause.

 B.3.1 Building the OCSP Response

 As specified in RFC 6960, the OCSP response to an OCSP request that is successfully processed contains a responseStatus of “successful” and a ResponseBytes object.
 An OCSP service compliant with this specification shall play the role of a basic OCSP responder; i.e., the ResponseBytes response field shall have a value “id-pkix-ocsp-basic”, and shall contain a BasicOCSPResponse object populated as follows: